elopio/docs/source/includes/_api.md

 compositeMarketsHash = sha3(compositeMarketsHash + marketID4)
 ```

-To load the basic market info for all markets, first call `augur.getMarketsInfo({branch, offset, numMarketsToLoad, callback})`.
+To load the basic market info for all markets, first call `augur.market.getMarketsInfo({ branch, offset, numMarketsToLoad }, callback)`.
 You will likely need to chunk the results so that the request does not time out.
-More detailed market info (including prices) for each market in each chunk (page) is then loaded using `augur.getMarketInfo(marketID)`.  `getMarketInfo` does not return the full order book; to get the order book for a market, call `augur.getOrderBook(marketID)`.
+More detailed market info (including prices) for each market in each chunk (page) is then loaded using `augur.market.getMarketInfo({ marketID }, callback)`. `getMarketInfo` does not return the full order book; to get the order book for a market, call `augur.trading.orderBook.getOrderBook({ market })`.

-<aside class="notice">Cache nodes regularly call <code>augur.getMarketsInfo({branch, offset, numMarketsToLoad, callback})</code>.
+<aside class="notice">Cache nodes regularly call <code>augur.market.getMarketsInfo({branch, offset, numMarketsToLoad} callback)</code>.
 The first time <code>getMarketsInfo</code> is called, all markets should be loaded.
 Subsequent <code>getMarketsInfo</code> calls should only load markets created since the previous call.</aside>

 Reporting outcomes
 ------------------